calinux-py/Flipper/README.md

 - **sysgrab_WIN**: Grabs basic system information from Windows and uploads it to Discord using a webhook.
 - **BasicRecon**: Retrieves extensive system information including geolocation, public/private IP address, and more.
 - **Get-Geo-Discord**: Grabs geolocation, hostname, and ISP information from the user and uploads it to a Discord webhook.
+- **Get-Pic**: Takes a picture using the integrated webcam and uploads pics to Discord webhook along with private/public/gateway IP and hostname.

 ### Social Engineering
 - **wifi switch evil-twin**: Creates a new network profile with your preferred SSID, password, and encryption type.